shimki007/Codes/README.md

 # Codes
-Codes written and executed my me successfully
+Codes written and executed by my me successfully